Central Bank of Egypt: Currency

 Since the trading of gold and silver coins in Egypt and until 1834, there was no one unit of currency to unify the country.
 In 1834, a decree was realised stating the forging of an Egyptian currency based on the two metals (gold and silver).
 In accordance with said decree, the minting of a currency in the shape of gold and silver Riyals began.
 In 1836, the Egyptian pound was first introduced and it became open for public use.

-The bank floated the Egyptian pound during the morning of the 13th of November 2016.
-Financial reserves of the Egyptian pound stood at 2.24 trillion in December 2024.